seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Is it good den?

 **MERCUTIO**
-’Tis no less, I tell you, for the bawdy hand of the
+'Tis no less, I tell you, for the bawdy hand of the
 dial is now upon the prick of noon.

 **Nurse**